Randomized Solutions to Convex Programs with Multiple Chance Constraints: Structural Properties of the Constraints

+In many practical cases, the support dimension $\sdi$ of a chance constraint $i\in\BN_{1}^{N}$ in the $\MSP$ is not known exactly.
+Then it has to be replaced by some upper bound.
+As argued above, the existing upper bound is given by the dimension $d$ of the decision space.
+However, this bound may not be tight in the case where the constraints satisfy a certain structural property, namely when they have a limited \emph{support rank}.

+Intuitively speaking, the support rank is the dimension $d$ of the decision space less the maximal dimension of an (almost surely) \emph{unconstrained subspace}.
+The latter is understood as a linear subspace of $\BRd$ that cannot be constrained by the sampled instances of constraint $i$, for almost every value of the multi-sample $\om^{(i)}$.

-Before introducing the s-rank in a rigorous manner, three examples of constraint classes whose s-rank is easily bounded are given below.
-This equips the reader with the necessary intuition behind this concept, which can be used to determine the s-rank of a stage immediately for many practical problems.
+Before the support rank is introduced in a rigorous manner, three examples of constraint classes with bounded support rank are described, in order to equip the reader with the necessary intuition behind this concept.
+They also show that very common constraint classes possess this property, and that in practical problems it can often be spotted easily.